rebelsky/sams-assorted-musings-reflections/another-month-2019-12.md

 Of course, if I fail to post daily, I may not get into musing 1000 until March.
 That should give me an incentive to post daily!

+This was also a month in which I found myself realizing that I have clearly forgotten many things I’ve written in the past.
+For example, in musing about [fixing things](fixing-things-2019-12-30), I discovered at least one prior musing about failing to fix things.
+[14] In musing about [a salary review](conducting-salary-review-2019-12-13), I was tempted to write a follow up musing commenting on the strange choice to move the post review debrief from the Dean, who has redources and should view faculty holistically, to the director of the CRLA, who does not have ready access to resources and who focuses primarily on our teaching.
+But then I realized that is written about the issue already [15].
+I wonder how many faculty under review actually meet with the CTLA.
+I also wonder how many people who write regularly have similar experience of forgetting what htey've already writte.

 Behind the scenes
 -----------------